 Next, pour in the fresh squeezed orange juice until you reach the top of the glass.
 Leave about 1/2″ to add in a slice of an orange.

-Tips for Making a Mimosa
+Tips for Making Our Mimosa Recipe

 Use a Champagne Flute – This glass is designed to preserve carbonation.
 They are perfect for celebrations and the only glass sparkling wine and Champagne should be served in.
 These are the ones we used.